 American Board of Physical Medicine & Rehabilitation (ABPMR) – Board Certified

 Texas Medical Association (TMA)

 Jason Petrasic, MD, FAAPMR, is a board-certified physical medicine and rehabilitation (PM&R) specialist who specializes in musculoskeletal medicine and the diagnosis, treatment, and rehabilitation of orthopedic injuries.
-Dr. Petrasic serves the community of Frisco, Texas, at Star Orthopedics and Sports Medicine.
+Dr. Petrasic serves the communities of Coppell and Frisco, Texas, at Star Orthopedics and Sports Medicine.

 Dr. Petrasic has been in practice in the Dallas-Fort Worth area since 2016, until joining Star Orthopedics and Sports Medicine from UT Southwestern Medical Center, where he was an assistant professor and clinical faculty member for over three years.
 Dr. Petrasic takes pride in building relationships with his patients to help them fight through and overcome their injuries.